ahmedcodein/salesware/README.md

 ![Opportunity Product Select](docs/features/opportunity/opportunity_product.png)

 Another important feature is the product price.
-The product price field is not active.
+The product price field is disabled.
 It only changes when you select a product.
-It then shows the price of that selected product.
-The rest of fields in the opportunity create/detail are self-explanatory.
+It then shows the price of that product.
+The rest of the fields in the opportunity create/detail are self-explanatory.

-when the user creates a new opportunity, a modal message pops up with a response.
+When the user creates a new opportunity, a modal message pops up with a response.
 The response can be either success with a conformation message or fail with an error.
 The type of response is contingent upon providing the needed information correctly.
-Examples of success and fail responses are shown below.
+Examples of success and error responses are shown below.

 **Success Message**

 ![opportunity Create Message Success](docs/features/opportunity/opportunity_create_modal_success.png)

+...

 **Error Message**

 ![opportunity Create Message Error](docs/features/opportunity/opportunity_create_modal_error.png)

+...

 The opportunity detail modal shows the opportunity detail.
 It provides the capability to edit or delete the opportunity.
 A screenshot of the modal is below:

 ![opportunity Detail](docs/features/opportunity/opportunity_detail.png)

+...

 If a user edit an opportunity, two cases are considered.
 The first case is when the entered information is correct.
 The second if the information is entered incorrectly.
 In both cases, a modal message appears informing the user of the action result.
 An example of each case is shown below respectively.